SoLegendary/reignofnether/README.md

 Of course, since you're reading this you now have access to all my code, so feel free to run it yourself 🙂 https://docs.minecraftforge.net/en/latest/gettingstarted/

-If you do run it I don't exactly have a startup guide so all I'll say is: once you're in the game, spawn in some "Villager Units" with some eggs in creative mode, press F12 and watch the magic happen.

 # Other stuff
 I am just working on this on and off in my free time so I don't have a strict dev schedule or roadmap.
 If you want to contact me directly for suggestions, advice or just to have a chat, feel free to DM me at /u/SoLegendary on Reddit.